KNIME logo

 Front end

-The front end is the part of a software system or application that interacts directly with users and provides the user interface.
+The front end is the user interface part of an application that users interact with, including visual elements like buttons and graphics.

 Fuzzy algorithms